lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 14, phase two

+Had to take inspiration and a little help from the LLM.
+LLM told me how to compute the max amount of steps before any pattern repeats, so I only need to check a limited amount of frames.
+However, I must have gotten REALLY lucky.
+I looked for frames with horizontal lines.
+I found *one*, so that was good, *and* it turned out to be the correct frame, so yay me :D

+However, printing the frame (because OF COURSE I want to see the tree) showed me that my examination should not have yielded a potential Christmas tree at this frame.
+There is no line containing only a continuous line of robots.
+And therefore, the checks SHOULD have failed.
+Also, I had no idea how to test this, so I feel very bad :D Christmas miracle, maybe? :)

 ## 2024, Day 14, phase one

 Silly, silly stuff.
 Off by ones repeatedly, forgetting that